open/close all folders

 - Fatal Flaw: In Season 2, Frank is once again able to tempt Zoe into pursuing her ambitious side.
 Then he kills her.
 It is left unclear whether or not Zoe had genuinely "relapsed" into working for Frank or if she was simply trying to lure him into revealing something damning about Russo's murder.
 Either way it doesn't matter, as part of her gambit she deletes all evidence of her contact with him and confirms that she knows too much, leaving absolutely no reason for Frank to leave her alive.

-- Hot Scoop: Zoe is telegenic on TV, and discovers she likes doing that (and screwing her source) better than being a newspaper reporter.
+- Hollywood Beauty Standards: Zoe is telegenic on TV, and discovers she likes doing that (and screwing her source) better than being a newspaper reporter.

 - Intrepid Reporter: Zig-zagged and inverted before ultimately being played straight.